 Annual reports have long been a staple of financial compliance for companies.
 In an effort to improve transparency with stakeholders, most publicly-listed organizations share everything from balance sheets to profit and loss statements.

 The answer isn't black and white.
-The purpose of this article is to help you understand the implications of the UN Sustainable Development Goals and determine if sustainability reporting is appropriate for your brand.
+The purpose of this article is to help you determine if sustainability reporting is appropriate for your brand.
 We'll address the following questions:

 - Why has sustainability reporting increased?